Czech record-level mortality data by vaccination status (part 4) - sars2.net

 At first when I tried to select Czech VAERS reports by picking rows where the age field was not missing and the SYMPTOM_TEXT field matched \bCZ-, I got 199 reports for Moderna but 1210 for Pfizer.
 But now when I picked rows where the SPLTTYPE field started with CZ instead, I got 415 reports for Moderna but 1369 for Pfizer, so it approximately doubled the ratio of Moderna reports to Pfizer reports.
 It might be because many of the reports for Pfizer vaccines included an identifier like CZ-PFIZER INC-2021285400 in the SYMPTOM_TEXT field, but there wasn't a similar identifier for Moderna vaccines.
 However it also seems to be a sign that there was somehow a different reporting procedure used for Pfizer vaccines and Moderna vaccines.

-In the previous code I only included VAERS reports where the age field was not missing.
+In the previous block of code I only included VAERS reports where the age field was not missing.
 But now when I also included the reports where the age field was missing, Pfizer got about 9% higher crude rate of reports per dose than Moderna:

 > allage=merge(d[,.(doses=sum(doses)),type],va[,.(reports=.N),.(type=rename(VAX_MANU))])